 Bangalore’s affinity for beer led to it being christened as the “Pub City Of India”.
 In 2010, this evolved further, and the first microbrewery in Bangalore started serving craft beer.
-Being the beer loving lot that we are, we of course took quickly to craft beer, and now there are around 40 microbreweries in Bangalore.
+Being the beer loving lot that we are, we of course took quickly to craft beer, and now there are over 40 microbreweries in Bangalore.
 And we know how hard it is to pick that top one, and when people ask, "Which is the best one?", most of us are stuck wondering.
-So naturally, I took it upon myself to sample beer from most of the 40, and here's the top 5 most iconic brew pubs in town.
+So naturally, I took it upon myself to sample beer from most of them and here's the top 5 most iconic brew pubs in town.

 Drink A Pint (Or More) At Bangalore's Most Iconic Microbreweries